Disney World can still be fun when it rains. Here’s how you can maximize your rainy day visit.

 TIP – The blue plastic ‘Disney Parks’ bags they give with shopping in the parks use a dye which runs when wet.
 Do NOT use these to store wet items, or separate wet/dry stuff.
 The dye is dark and impossible to remove from clothing, even with a stain remover/detergent.

-What happens with the Parades when it rains at Disney World?
+What happens with the Parades and Cavalcades when it rains at Disney World?

 So should I stay in the Disney World park if it rains?